nthlink/nthlink-outline/README.md

 # nthlink-outline

-The SDK that supports [outline-sdk](https://github.com/Jigsaw-Code/outline-sdk).
+The library that supports [outline-sdk](https://github.com/Jigsaw-Code/outline-sdk).

 ## How To Use ?